mongodb-university/realm-template-apps/sync-todo/v2/client/cpp/README.md

 Please report issues with the template at https://github.com/mongodb-university/realm-template-apps/issues/new

+### Known Issues

+If the error modal displays, and you move your mouse over the item  list in the terminal prior to dismissing the error modal, the UI rendering breaks.
+This is related to limitations with the FTXUI library.
+If this occurs, quit the app using `ctrl + c`, and re-run it.
+You can avoid this issue by using the enter key to press the `Dismiss` button in the error modal before moving the mouse.

 ## Structure

 To see the code examples concerned with Atlas Device SDK for C++, these files are the most relevant: